 Loading the player...Plant Sterols and High Cholesterol <p><a href="https://www.healthchoicesfirst.com/practitioner-type/registered-dietician">RD</a>, CDE, discusses How Can Plant Sterols Help with LDL Cholesterol?</p>

 RD, CDE, discusses How Can Plant Sterols Help with LDL Cholesterol?

 Plant sterols are a cholesterol-like compound, and there are about 44 sterols known to exist in a variety of plants.
 Sterols are known to reduce LDL cholesterol levels, and they do that by inhibiting the dietary cholesterol through our diet during digestion.
 According to most nutritional studies, the North American diet contains roughly 250 milligrams of plant sterols.
 To get the benefits of the LDL cholesterol-lowering effects of plant sterols you need at least 2,000 milligrams or 2 grams per day, which is recommended.

 If you have questions about plant sterols, speak with your local dietitian for visit your local food store for more information.
-Often seeing a local family physician or a physiotherapist in conjunction with a registered dietitian and athletic therapist is a great option to take control of this condition.
-Smart Food Now and exercise is also optominal for overall health.
+Often seeing a local family physician or a registered dietitian and athletic therapist is a great option to take control of this condition.
+Physiotherapy and exercise is also optimal for overall health.

 Local Practitioners: Registered Dietitian

 If you’ve been diagnosed with high LDL cholesterol there are several things you can do with your diet to lower your LDL cholesterol.
 First of all, try to reduce your saturated fat intake and that comes from high fat animal products such as high fat dairy and high fat meat products.
 You can also increase your polyunsaturated fats from liquid oils and nuts and seeds.
 You can also add more fish oils by eating fish at least three times a week.